 Where is Tesla Insurance available?

-As of this writing, it’s only available in California, but the company has stated that it will be expanding into other areas in the near future.
+As of May 2021, Tesla Insurance is only available in California, but the company has stated that it will be expanding into other areas in the near future.

-Does Tesla Insurance offer anything that other companies don’t?
+Does Tesla Insurance offer anything that other companies do not?

 Tesla Insurance coverage options are similar to those offered by other insurers.
 But Tesla does have options that are specific to Tesla cars, such as coverage for your Tesla’s wall charger and discounts for using autopilot features.
 The company also offers more in-depth knowledge of the needs of these specific cars, which may benefit you in the long term.